superruzafa/beguile/README.md

 ## Hooks

 Beguile allows you to hooking into the test process.
-You can specify the function that will be called using the `beguile_set_hook(...)` function.
-A hook function is expected to have the signture `void you_hook_name(BeguileHookType type)`.
+You can specify the function that will be called using the `beguile_enable_hook(...)` function.
+A hook function is expected to have the signature `void you_hook_name(BeguileHookType type, int is_child)`.
 Everytime an event is triggered this function will be called with one of these self-explanatory values:

 * `BEGUILE_HOOK_BEFORE_FEATURE`
 * `BEGUILE_HOOK_AFTER_FEATURE`